skopjehacklab/status.spodeli.org/README.md

 Run `npm install` to install all required `npm` modules, then `gulp` to rebuild all front-end assets.

+If you make changes in non-minified JS assets, you must run `gulp` to rebuild minified versions.

 ### Metrics database
 Metrics are currently stored in [Influxdb](https://influxdb.com/docs/v0.9/introduction/overview.html) by the scripts in [kika-info-bus](https://github.com/skopjehacklab/kika-info-bus/tree/master/influxdb-logger).
 Example queries: